maxpandora/sending-1/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Now you should be able to register and print IP adresses for your administration.
+Now you should be able to register and print type adresses for your administration.
 This was my first PHP project, you are free to use it for any reason!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>